Jacopopiazza/ZSmile---Cuda/README.md

 * Data preprocess of SMILES string

 ## Setup
-To run this project, install it locally and compile using cmake CUDA Toolkit is needed to build the project
+To run this project, install it locally and compile using cmake.
+CUDA Toolkit is needed to build the project, verify the path is correct in CMakeList file.

 ```
 $ cd CUDA-ZSmile